StudletOrg/StudletFrontend/README.md

-# Studlet Frontend
+# Studlet Frontend Documentation

-This is a React frontend for the Studlet platform.
-It is built with Create React App and uses React Router for client-side routing.
+This is a React frontend for the Studlet application.
+It is built with [TypeScript](https://www.typescriptlang.org/) programming language and Create React App script.
+Also it uses [react-router-dom](https://www.npmjs.com/package/react-router-dom) for client-side routing [bootstrap](https://getbootstrap.com/) for styling and [react-bootstrap](https://www.npmjs.com/package/react-bootstrap) for bootstrap components in React, and [axios](https://www.npmjs.com/package/axios) for HTTP requests, and [react-cookie](https://www.npmjs.com/package/react-cookie) for handling cookies.

+Documentation is generated using [typedoc](https://typedoc.org/) and [typedoc-plugin-markdown](https://www.npmjs.com/package/typedoc-plugin-markdown).
+And then it is merged using [concat-md](https://www.npmjs.com/package/concat-md) and [pandoc](https://pandoc.org/) to convert it to a pdf file.

+## Project members

+- Kamil Opara
+- Marceli Nowak
+- Maciej Kurek

 ## Folder Structure